akatasonov/recipe-importer/README.md

 https://devhints.io/xpath is a nice cheatsheet

 #### Launching
-Clone the source code run the following commands in the root of the project:
+Clone the source code and run the following commands in the root of the project:
 - `npm install`
-- `npm run start` or
+- `npm test` to run tests
-  - `npm test` to run tests and exit
+- `npm run start-dev` and go to http://localhost:3000